 In this webinar we outline the history of the mean kinetic temperature calculation in pharmaceutical manufacturing and distribution.
-We also discuss the regulatory guidance that describes where and when it is appropriate to use the mean kinetic temperature calculation, including FDA, EMA, and ICH.
+We will include an overview of the regulatory guidance on MKT from the FDA, EMA, and ICH.

 Key Learning Objectives